gkarsan/ContactsAPI/README.md

 #  Some debatable choices I made
 	Provide 2 endpoints for listing Contacts and Skills:
-		GetAll and GetAllNoChild: one with only contact data, one with embedded skills Provide 2 endpoints for adding Contacts and Skills:
+		GetAll and GetAllNoChild: one with only contact/skill data, one with related skills/contacts lists Provide 2 endpoints for adding Contacts and Skills:
 		Add and AddWith[Skills/Contact]: one with only contact/skill data, one with embedded skills/contact Provide additional sepaat Entripoints to manage rrelations: